 Predators and parasites of grasshoppers are numerous and at times play an important role in maintaining grasshopper populations at low densities.
 Unfortunately, under favorable weather conditions, population increases may overwhelm the natural controls, and grasshoppers may reach high densities.

 A biological control that has been tested extensively and is commercially available is the protozoan Nosema locustae (Nolo Bait).
 Nolo Bait has an REI of 4 hr and is slow acting.
 It may not reduce grasshopper populations to subeconomic numbers the year of application.
 It is more effective applied to uncultivated areas such as field borders and pastures where grasshoppers breed.
-The timing of application is important.
-Two other organisms, the fungal pathogen Beauveria bassiana and Entomophus grylli, are being tested as commercial biological control agents.
+The timing of application is also important.

 Disturbance or maturation of crops may cause grasshoppers to disperse.
 Take care not to cut vegetation or till soil of fields harboring grasshoppers if susceptible crops are being grown nearby.
 Large blocks of crops with less crop edge tend to be damaged less than smaller blocks.

 Management-chemical control: HOME USE

 Follow information on the label about the timing and cutoff date for spraying the particular vegetable you are treating.
 Spray damaged plants and any grass or weeds surrounding the vegetable garden when young hoppers or winged adults are seen.

 - azadirachtin (neem oil)-Some formulations are OMRI-listed for organic use.